It is safe for people to walk with gout. In fact, doing joint friendly activities such as walking can help improve gout-related pain.

 Hyperuricemia is needed for monosodium urate crystals to form.
 These crystals build up in the joints and can cause swelling and pain.
 Hyperuricemia does not always cause gout, however.

 Risk factors that can increase the likelihood of gout also exist.
-These include:

 Symptoms of gout in the affected joint include: